nicoleump/ga-dsiplus/roadmap/week04/readme.md

 ## Learning Objectives:

-* Understand how to create a successful resume and LinkedIn Profile that will get noticed
+* Understand how to create a successful resume, cover letter and LinkedIn Profile that will get noticed

 * Communicate your GA experience effectively on your resume and LinkedIn

 * Organize content on your resume to tell the story of your career transition

-* Create a draft resume
+* Create a draft resume and cover letter

 * Update your LinkedIn profile

 ## Framing: (5/0)

 We know that you likely don’t know yet what you want to do or where to even begin with your resume; that’s okay!
-Our goal today is to show you what success looks like, and to get your content into a draft that you can continue to work on.
+Our goal today is to show you what success looks like, and to get your content into a draft that you can continue to work on throughout the course.

 ## I do: (10/15)